 - speed of and access to justice

-- working lives of legal professionals
+- the experiences of legal professionals attending an FOH hearing

 The Law Society sits on the Evaluation Advisory Group panel and will offer expertise and guidance to the evaluators throughout the pilot.

 Download a summary of the pilot evaluation plan (PDF 489 KB)